concepts

 Targets & scopes

 A target is the system the agents attack: usually a single base URL like https://api.staging.acme.dev.
 A scope is the contract around that target — allowed paths, blocked methods, rate limits, and authentication material.
-The scope proxy enforces every line of it before any request leaves our network.
+We enforce every line of it at our network edge — agents that try to reach a blocked path get a 403 from us, never your origin.

 • Allowed paths — explicit positive list.
 Everything else is implicitly blocked.